asmblah/jemul8/README.md

 Run the tests
 -------------

-Node that you will need NASM available in your PATH for the tests to execute.
+Node that you will need `nasm` available in your PATH for the tests to execute.

 - Under Node.js

-    From the project root, simply run "npm test".
+    From the project root, simply run `npm test`.

 - In the browser

-    From the project root, run "npm run-script webtest" and visit the URL provided in the output.
+    From the project root, run `npm run-script webtest` and visit the URL provided in the output.

 A simple example of instantiating the emulator:
 -----------------------------------------------